SocialNerds/PHP-Docker-Starter-Pack/README.md

 # Installation
 Requirements
-- You need to have [Docker](https://docs.docker.com/engine/installation/) installed
+- You need to have [Docker](https://docs.docker.com/engine/installation/) and Docker Compose installed

 Run in root folder,
 ~~~~